AlexHagemeister/kairoscope/kairoscope/docs/TASKS.md

 - Start each session with `docs/AGENTS.md` → `docs/PRD.md` → `docs/SDD.md` (Module Quick Reference + relevant sections).
 - Update this file at session start/end with progress, blockers, and next actions.
 - Keep tasks scoped to the context packs in SDD Section 11; note cross-cutting work explicitly.
+- Commit and push after each task or checkpoint once functionality is implemented and verified.

 ## [ ] Phase 1 / Milestone A — Timeline Scaffolding (Success: Tasks A1–A6 deliver a static timeline shell reachable from RootView.)
 - [x] A1 Create `AppConfiguration` + feature flag plumbing (`isAuthEnabled`, API base URL placeholder).
 Success: Toggling `isAuthEnabled` in configuration switches between auth gate and timeline in a preview-based smoke test.